 Privacy-policy

-This Data Protection Declaration describes how Millum AS collects and uses data on visitors to our web pages.
-The Declaration contains information that you are entitled to receive when we collect data from our website (Section 19 of the Norwegian Personal Data Act), and general details of how we process personal data (Section 18, first paragraph, of the same Act).
+This Data Protection Declaration describes how Millum collects and uses data on visitors to our web pages and our systems.
+The Declaration contains information that you are entitled to receive when we collect data (Section 19 of the Norwegian Personal Data Act), and general details of how we process personal data (Section 18, first paragraph, of the same Act).

 Who is the personal data controller?

-Millum AS is the controller for the personal data that we collect from you when you contact us by e-mail, on our web pages or in other situations.
+Millum is the controller for the personal data that we collect from you when you contact us by e-mail, on our web pages, our systems or in other situations.

 What is the purpose?